 What does it mean to be a close contact?

-Close contacts are people who have been within 6 feet of a person infected with COVID-19 for at least 15 minutes without wearing appropriate personal protective equipment (PPE).
+Close contacts are people who have been within 6 feet of a person infected with COVID-19 for at least 15 minutes.
+This is irrespective of whether the person with COVID-19 or the contact was wearing a mask or whether the contact was wearing respiratory personal protective equipment (PPE).

 If I am contacted by the Health Department as a close contact, what can I expect?

 The interviewer will ask questions to understand the details of your exposure to the case.
 They will identify the date you were last in close contact to the case (last exposure) to determine your quarantine period.
 Quarantine is the practice of separating someone who may have been exposed to a virus from other people to see if the person becomes sick.
 This helps prevent the spread of the virus before symptoms develop.
 A quarantine period is usually 14 days after the date you were last exposed to the person with COVID-19.
 This could be longer for household members due to the possibility of repeated exposures.
 This is the period during which you could develop symptoms of COVID-19 based on your exposure to the case.
 During quarantine, it is important to avoid being in close contact with others.